 Patricia is skilled in all areas of the litigation process including investigation, strategy, propounding and responding to discovery, taking and defending depositions, preparing and opposing motions, mediating cases to resolution, and appearing in state and federal court.
-She is also experienced with investigations and evidentiary hearings with administrative agencies including the Division of Labor Standards Enforcement, the Department of Fair Employment Housing, the National Labor Relations Board, Public Employment Relations Board, the Equal Employment Opportunity Commission, the Employment Development Department, and Department of Consumer Affairs.
-Patricia is accomplished as first and second chair trial counsel before administrative agencies, including the Division of Labor Standards and the National Labor Relations Board.
+She is also experienced with investigations and evidentiary hearings with administrative agencies including the Division of Labor Standards Enforcement, the Department of Fair Employment Housing, the National Labor Relations Board, the Public Employment Relations Board, the Equal Employment Opportunity Commission, the Employment Development Department, and the Department of Consumer Affairs.
+Patricia is accomplished as first- and second-chair trial counsel before administrative agencies, including the Division of Labor Standards and the National Labor Relations Board.

-- Patricia secured victory on behalf of a not for profit hospital and three managerial employees in single plaintiff race, age, and gender based wrongful termination and defamation lawsuit brought by former employee.
+- Patricia secured victory on behalf of a not-for-profit hospital and three managerial employees in a single-plaintiff race, age, and gender-based wrongful termination and defamation lawsuit brought by a former employee.
 She took and defended all depositions and drafted and argued the winning motions for summary judgment on behalf of all defendants.

-- Patricia successfully defended the results of a National Labor Relations Board election at a 12-day evidentiary hearing on over 40 objections, resulting in a complete victory for the employer client.
-She was the second chair at the hearing and drafted the post arbitration brief.
+- She successfully defended the results of a National Labor Relations Board election at a 12-day evidentiary hearing on over 40 objections, resulting in a complete victory for the employer client.
+She was the second chair at the hearing and drafted the post-arbitration brief.

-- Patricia secured victory for public hospital district in labor arbitration involving the termination of a senior union employee without use of progressive discipline.
-She was the second chair at the arbitration and drafted the post arbitration brief.
+- Patricia secured victory for a public hospital district in a labor arbitration involving the termination of a senior union employee without use of progressive discipline.
+She was the second chair at the arbitration and drafted the post-arbitration brief.

-- Patricia secured victory in defense of claims of extortion and FEHA based causes of action on demurrer in case brought by a member against a limited liability production company.
-She drafted and argued demurrer which was sustained with prejudice as to these claims.
+- She secured victory in defense of claims of extortion and FEHA-based causes of action on demurrer in a case brought by a member against a limited liability production company.
+She drafted and argued the demurrer, which was sustained with prejudice as to these claims.

-- Patricia secured victory for employer in wrongful termination case based on a theory of breach of duty of fair representation/breach of collective bargaining agreement.
+- Patricia secured victory for an employer in a wrongful termination case based on a theory of breach of duty of fair representation/breach of collective bargaining agreement.
 She drafted the winning motion.

-- Patricia secured 9th circuit appellate victory for respondent employer in defense of 9th circuit appeal following win in district court.
+- She secured a 9th circuit appellate victory for the respondent employer in defense of a 9th circuit appeal following its win in district court.
 The 9th circuit decided the matter on the papers without oral argument based upon the brief she drafted.

-- Patricia secured early judgement in favor of the employer’s affiliated companies in wage and hour class action filed by current employee on all claims on the basis that they were not alter egos, joint employers or an integrated enterprise with the plaintiff's employer.
-She also opposed motion to tax costs and made winning oral argument securing cost award for clients.
+- Patricia secured early judgment in favor of the employer’s affiliated companies in a wage and hour class action filed by a current employee on all claims on the basis that they were not alter egos, joint employers or an integrated enterprise with the plaintiff's employer.
+She also opposed a motion to tax costs and made a winning oral argument securing cost award for clients.

-- Patricia secured early favorable summary adjudication of overtime claims for employer in a wage and hour class action based on a collective bargaining agreement.
+- She secured early favorable summary adjudication of overtime claims for an employer in a wage and hour class action based on a collective bargaining agreement.

-- Patricia secured victory on behalf of a for profit college in fraud lawsuit brought by parent of former student related to defaulted student loan.
-She drafted and argued winning motion for judgment on the pleadings and secured cost award for the client.
+- Patricia secured victory on behalf of a for-profit college in a fraud lawsuit brought by the parent of a former student related to defaulted student loan.
+She drafted and argued the winning motion for judgment on the pleadings and secured a cost award for the client.